-Per the attached Land Use Application Completeness Review, a tree and vegetation removal permit is not required for this Site Plan Review application (see Exhibit 14).
+During an earlier review of the Center/23rd Street Apartments project, City staff determined that a tree and vegetation removal permit is not required for the Site Plan Review application.

-Section 808.035: Tree conservation plans.
+- Section 808.035: Tree conservation plans. - (a) Applicability.

-(a) Applicability.
 A tree conservation plan is required in conjunction with any development proposal for the creation of lots or parcels to be used for single family uses, two family uses, three family uses, four family uses, or cottage clusters.